semgrep/semgrep-docs/docs/playground.md

 To assign a random shortcode:

 1. Click **Share**.
-This will auto-generate a random shortcode and URL to access the rule.
+This auto-generates a random shortcode and URL to access the rule.

 To retrieve or open a rule: